Haigler Creek, Arizona: Recreation

 Surrounded by National Forest, most of the land around Haigler Creek is available to numerous recreational activities.
 There is no shortage of hiking trails and mountain biking is popular in this area.
 Open forest roads also allow great trails for ATV's and dirt bikes.
 Camping is also an option due to the large number of campgrounds in the area.

 Located just north of Haigler Creek are the rim lakes (Willow Springs, Bear Canyon, Woods Canyon, and Knoll) on top of the Mogollon Rim in Coconino County.
 At 7,500 ft (2286 m)+, These medium-sized reservoirs in the Apache-Sitgreaves National Forest boast an abundance of wildlife and recreation.
 All the lakes are stocked with a variety of trout and both Willow Springs and Woods Canyon Lakes have a boat ramp.
 Woods Canyon Lake also has a marina and lake store.
 Knoll and Bear Canyon lakes are more remote and the use of a 4-wheel drive high clearance vehicle is recommended.

 The Matazal Hotel & Casino is a tribal casino, located on the Tonto Apache Indian Reservation just south of Payson.
-The casino hosts numerous events, festivals, and concerts year round and is a perfect place to chill and enjoy life at 5,000 feet.
+The casino hosts numerous events, festivals, and concerts year round.

 The Tonto Natural Bridge, one of the largest natural bridges in the world is located 30 minutes northwest of Payson.
 It lies within the Tonto Natural Bridge State Park and is a unit of the Arizona State Park System.
 There are overlooks and catwalks down in the canyon and through the cave.
 The Goodfellow Lodge is a historic lodge in the park that includes exhibits and artifacts on the history of the bridge and the Native Americans that inhabited the area.